If you’ve been an Airbnb host for any amount of time, you’ve probably noticed that Airbnb really wants you to have a flexible cancellation policy.

 Airbnb really doesn’t want hosts to cancel existing reservations.
 (Makes sense, since that would be a poor guest experience.)
 So, there are some pretty serious penalties for hosts if they do.

-Host penalties for canceling a reservation can include a cancellation fee, a block on your calendar for those dates, a public review from Airbnb, account suspension, and/or risk of losing Superhost status.
+Host penalties for canceling a reservation can include a cancellation fee, a block on your calendar for those dates, a public review from Airbnb, account suspension, and/or loss of Superhost status.

 Instant Book Exceptions